Vach-projs/Task-Optimization-Zi/README.md

 -To maintain two user portals: one for employees and one for HR representatives.

 Datasets used:
--FER2013 for facial expressions
--RAVDESS for audio
--Glassdoor company reviews for the textual sentiment analysis
+-FER2013 for facial expressions (sourced from Kaggle.com) -RAVDESS for audio (sourced from Zenodo.org) -Glassdoor company reviews for the textual sentiment analysis (sourced from Kaggle.com)

 The emotions mapped are happy, neutral, sad and stressed.
 As mentioned before the stress-related states are internally flagged and recorded for historical data for a given employee.
 When an employee is flagged as “stressed,” the system fetches less cognitively demanding alternate tasks.
 Tasks are suggested based on department, skill set, and previously completed work.
 A database-level trigger or Django signal is used to notify HR in real-time.
 Only HR has access to historical emotional logs of employees.
 The database used is the Django's in-built dbsqlite3 database management system.